ehsanyousefzadehasl/PCwGPGPUs/README.md

 # Parallel Computing with GPGPUs
-In this repository, I try to summarize what I review and learn from parallel comptuing with GPGPUs.
-Special thanks to [Prof. John Owens](https://www.ece.ucdavis.edu/~jowens/) and [David P. Luebke](https://luebke.us/) who paved the way of learning parallel computing with GPGPUs with his free course on the Udacity.
-I develop this course as he taught that time.
-However, I add more information and examples from other resources.
+In this repository, I continuously collect and update my notes, explanations, and examples on parallel computing with GPGPUs.
+The material was originally inspired by the excellent Udacity course by [Prof. John Owens](https://www.ece.ucdavis.edu/~jowens/) and [David P. Luebke](https://luebke.us/), which played an important role in my early learning journey in parallel computing.
+Over time, I expanded the content with additional explanations, examples, and material from other resources.

 ## Introduction
-In this very first section, the story of how computer architects focused their attention on parallel computing is narrated.
-Then, the CUDA platform is described.
-Finally, a simple CUDA program is shown and described.
+This section briefly introduces the motivation behind the shift toward parallel computing, presents the CUDA platform, and walks through a simple CUDA program.

 ### The History
+### The History

-In the words of Thomas Jefferson
+In the words of Thomas Jefferson:

 > I like the dreams of the future better than the history of the past.

-The story begins 1948 (I can barely remember something :D, but I believe you would not be able to remember anything) when Von Neumann architecture became the mainstream of computer architecture.
-Computer architects were desigining and building computing systems that were fetching data from memory units, processing it in CPUs, then writing it back to memory units.
-They encountered several challenges, and tried to find solutions for them.
-One of the challenges was the processor-memory performance gap referred as [Memory Wall](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-09766-4_234).
-Computer architects for addressing this issue focused on architectural techniques like caching, pre-fetching, multi-threding, Processing In-Memory (PIM) to prevent CPUs from stalling (waiting for memories to give them data).
-The other one was dennard scaling breakdown.
-Computer architects were not able to improve the performance just by increasing the working frequency of chips.
-So, they steered the computer architecture trend toward **parallelism**.
-This time instead of complex large processor cores, they were desigining for more simple processors working together.
-This architecture increased performance, and power efficiency by providing more operations per watt.
-Indeed, they focused on throughput (on large cores their focus was on latency).
-The only pitfall of parallel systems was making programmers' lifes harder.
-It is usually claimed challenging for a programmer, who is used to develop serial programs, to switch to a new thinking paradigm and develop parallel programs!
-This amount of history to know why we are here is enough!
+The story begins around 1948, when the Von Neumann architecture became the dominant computer architecture model.
+Computing systems were designed around processors fetching data from memory, processing it, and writing the results back to memory.
+As systems evolved, architects encountered several major challenges.

+One important challenge was the processor-memory performance gap, commonly known as the **Memory Wall**.
+To reduce processor stalls caused by slow memory accesses, techniques such as caching, prefetching, multithreading, and Processing-In-Memory (PIM) were explored.

+Another major challenge was the breakdown of Dennard scaling.
+Increasing clock frequencies was no longer enough to continue delivering significant performance improvements efficiently.
+As a result, computer architects increasingly shifted toward **parallelism**: instead of relying on a few increasingly complex cores, systems began using many simpler processing units working together.
+This approach improved throughput and power efficiency by enabling more operations per watt.

+The tradeoff, however, was increased programming complexity.
+Developers accustomed to sequential programming now had to think in terms of parallel execution and coordination.

+That is enough history for us to understand why parallel computing became important.

-In the words of Henry Glassie
+In the words of Henry Glassie:

 > History is not the past but a map of the past, drawn from a particular point of view, to be useful to the modern traveller.